-But what job opportunities are there in the sector for those with an interest in energy and the environment?
-To give you an idea of the careers available, we asked a select group of industry insiders - from a trade association, a recruitment firm and an energy company - to give their expert views on the jobs market.
+But what opportunities are there in the sector for graduates with an interest in energy and the environment?
+Industry insiders - from a trade association, a recruitment firm and an energy company - give their expert views on the jobs market.

-'As international agreements to tackle climate change and CO2 emissions gain momentum, the renewable energy sector is likely to see huge growth in the coming years,' predicts Sophie Bennett, policy manager for employment, skills and training at RenewableUK, the trade association for wind and marine energy.
+'As international efforts to tackle climate change by reducing carbon emissions become ever more important, the renewable energy sector will see huge growth in the coming years,' predicts Alicia Green, a recent graduate who works on issues relating to jobs, skills and training at RenewableUK, the trade association for wind and marine energy.

 'You could work outdoors on land or at sea, in an office or in a laboratory.
-Many roles offer the opportunity to travel and work in unusual places.
-Working in renewables offers the chance to be part of an exciting, diverse, growing industry as well as playing a part in the fight against climate change.'
+Many roles provide opportunities to travel and work in unusual environments across the globe.
+Working in renewables offers the chance to be part of an exciting, growing industry as well as playing a part in the protection of the environment.

-'The fact that my company recruits exclusively in the sector hopefully demonstrates my belief that there is enormous growth potential,' he says.
+There are fantastic opportunities for students and graduates to build a career in the clean energy and renewables industry, says David Hunt, managing partner at specialist recruitment firm Hyperion Executive Search.
+'The fact that my company recruits exclusively in the sector hopefully demonstrates my belief that there is enormous growth potential.'

 He argues that renewables can play a leading role in helping the government to tackle the skills shortage in science, technology, engineering and maths (STEM).

-'Estimates by Lux Research, an independent research and advisory firm, suggest that the global industry for energy storage could be worth $100billion in the next few years.'
+'Estimates by Lux Research, an independent research and advisory firm, suggest that the global industry for energy storage could be worth $100billion in the next few years,' he adds.

 Ecotricity is an example of the many smaller energy companies challenging the so-called big six traditional suppliers - and these firms provide a range of opportunities for talented graduates.